 1. Identify Your System Needs

-The first step in choosing an air compressor generator welder system is to determine your needs for each individual component:
+The first step in choosing an air compressor generator welder system is to determine your needs for each component:

 - How many CFM do your air tools need?

 - What amperage do you need to weld at?

 - How much AC Output do you need on your generator?